pomme-clic/s-money-documentation/docs/usecases/topups/topup_dispute.md

 ## FAQ
 ### FAQ1: Can we refuse a unpaid card top-up?
-No, Xpollens must reimburse it.
+No. If the top-up chargeback is validated by the external bank, Xpollens must reimburse the amount.
+In this case, a chargeback is processed.